 Feed Buffalo has officially launched the Little Free Pantry Project!
-Imagine Healthy, Low-Sodium, Sugar-Free non-perishable items, toiletries and hygiene products in a Little, Tiny pantry that any could access.
+See some of our work HERE!
+Imagine Healthy, Low-Sodium, Sugar-Free non-perishable items, toiletries and hygiene products in a Little, Tiny pantry that anyone could access.
 We are collaborating with The Foundry, a local makerspace, to build satellite food access centers that will be stocked by community volunteers.
-Our first building session was May 8, 2019!
+Join our next building session HERE !

 We envision a network of organic, safe and halal food pantries that serve foods that will heal the community.
 We are focused on:

 HEALTHY FOOD ACCESS.
 To make organic, safe and halal food accessible to underserved food deserts in WNY.

 HEALTHY FOOD EDUCATION.
 We will host cooking demos, provide free organic, safe and halal food recipes, and offer support with healthy food budgeting with a focus on single Mothers.